hypo69/hypo/pytest/gemini - set 1/en/goog/google_search.md

 2. Install pytest: `pip install pytest`
 3. Run the tests: `pytest test_google_search.py`

 Remember to add more test cases to fully cover the `GoogleHtmlParser`'s functionality.
 Consider additional scenarios like parsing a mobile version HTML, different types of snippets and knowledge cards, and even more complex edge cases for error handling.
-This improved set demonstrates a better, more rigorous testing approach.
+This improved set demonStartes a better, more rigorous testing approach.